matrix-org/matrix-hookshot/docs/setup/webhooks.md

 If the body *also* contains a `username` key, then the message will be prepended by the given username.
 This will be prepended to both `text` and `html`.

-If the body does NOT contain a `text` field, the full JSON payload will be sent to the room.
+If the body does NOT contain a `text` field, the full payload will be sent to the room.
 This can be adapted into a message by creating a **JavaScript transformation function**.

+### Payload formats

+If the request is a `POST`/`PUT`, the body of the request will be decoded and stored inside the event.
+Currently, Hookshot supports:

+- XML, when the `Content-Type` header ends in `/xml` or `+xml`.
+- Web form data, when the `Content-Type` header is `application/x-www-form-urlencoded`.
+- JSON, when the `Content-Type` header is `application/json`.
+- Text, when the `Content-Type` header begins with `text/`.

+Decoding is done in the order given above.
+E.g. `text/xml` would be parsed as XML.
+Any formats not described above are not decoded.

 ### GET requests